JohnGaros/data_quality_api/docs/ARCHITECTURE.md

 - **Orthogonal libraries:** Rules (`rule_libraries`), schemas (`schema_libraries`), infra profiles (`infra_libraries`), and governance profiles (`governance_libraries`) are authored separately and versioned independently.
 Each emits canonical JSON via library loaders.
 - **Semantic catalog:** `dq_catalog` defines canonical entities/attributes/relationships.
 Contracts map producer fields to catalog attributes so rules/governance authored at the catalog level can be reused across feeds.
 - **Contract composition:** `DataContract` holds references (`SchemaRef`, `RuleSetRef`, `InfraProfileRef`, `GovernanceProfileRef`) plus catalog mappings (`catalog_entity_id` on datasets, `catalog_attribute_id` on columns).
 At runtime the registry materialises a bundle with resolved schema/rules/infra/governance profiles and catalog mappings for engines and IaC to consume.

+### 2.6 Runtime SDK & Context Facade

+- **Purpose:** `DQContext` (in `src/dq_sdk/`) is a runtime convenience layer over `dq_contracts`, `dq_jobs`, `dq_cleansing`, `dq_profiling`, `dq_core`, `dq_metadata`, and `dq_integration`.
+- **Scope:** Intended for notebooks, CLI tools, tests, and orchestration adapters (e.g., Airflow/ADF).
+It reads configuration from contracts + orthogonal libraries + catalog and orchestrates cleansing → profiling → validation in a consistent sequence.
+- **Non-goal:** It is **not** a configuration store.
+Contracts, libraries, and the semantic catalog remain the only ground truth for schemas, rules, infra, and governance.
+The context facade must never introduce parallel configuration.
+- **Current state:** Provides method stubs for contract resolution, job definition execution, blob uploads, and metadata recording; wiring will follow the registries described in `docs/CONTRACT_DRIVEN_ARCHITECTURE.md` and `docs/ACTIONS_AND_JOB_DEFINITIONS.md`.

+### 2.7 Store Interfaces

+- **Purpose:** Provide pluggable persistence abstractions (in `src/dq_stores/`) for canonical JSON artifacts like contracts, job definitions, action profiles, and job runs.
+Stores allow registries to swap backends (Postgres, filesystem, Azure Blob) without changing callers.
+- **Scope:** Stores back registries in `dq_contracts`, `dq_jobs`, `dq_actions`, `dq_metadata`, and can be consumed by `DQContext` or API services.
+- **Non-goal:** Stores do not become new configuration sources; they only persist the canonical JSON defined by contracts and libraries.
+Ground truth remains unchanged.
+- **Current state:** Base interfaces plus Postgres/file-backed adapters for job runs; contract/job/action stores are stubbed pending repository implementations.

+### 2.8 Execution Engine Abstraction

+- **Purpose:** `dq_engine` defines backend-agnostic execution interfaces for cleansing, profiling, and validation so multiple backends (Pandas now; Spark/SQL later) can be supported without changing higher-level orchestration.
+- **Scope:** Engines consume dataset references resolved via contracts/infra profiles and are injected into `dq_cleansing`, `dq_profiling`, `dq_core`, and `DQContext`.
+Tenant/env scoping remains at the job/contract layer; engines only operate on provided dataset handles.
+- **Non-goal:** No new configuration store; backend selection derives from contracts and infra profiles.
+Engines do not embed configuration.
+- **Current state:** Base interfaces plus a stubbed `PandasExecutionEngine` default; Spark placeholder added for future infra-driven selection.

+### 2.9 Data Docs

+- **Purpose:** Generate tenant/environment-scoped, human-readable documentation (HTML/markdown) for DataContracts, JobDefinitions/Checkpoints, and job runs using existing registries (`dq_contracts`, `dq_jobs`, `dq_metadata`) and libraries.
+Designed for auditors, onboarding, and evidence packs.
+- **Scope:** `dq_docs` consumes canonical JSON and metadata; it does not store or alter configuration.
+Outputs can be snapshotted and exported.
+- **Non-goal:** No new configuration source; Data Docs only render the ground truth maintained in contracts, libraries, and metadata stores.
+- **Current state:** View models, generator stubs, HTML renderer, and CLI scaffold.
+Wiring to registries/metadata is TODO with references to docs.

 ## 3. Upload pathways